daresam/Dev-Connect/README.md

-# Dev-Connect - A MERN STACK App
+# Dev-Connect - Social network built with the MERN stack

+# Create a developer profile/portfolio, share posts and get help from other developers

 > Create full stack apps with React and Express.
 Run your client and server with a single command.